 The General Educational Development (GED) Tests.
 The GED measures skills required by high schools and requested by colleges and employers.
 The battery of tests covers five subjects: language arts/writing, social studies, science, language arts/reading and mathematics.
-A list of testing centers in the state can be found on a website created by the Department of Labor Division of Adult Education.

 The High School Equivalency Test (HiSET).
 Beginning in January 2014, the state adopted the HiSET, an alternative equivalency exam by the Educational Testing Service.
 Like the GED, this test measures a student’s knowledge and skills in reading, writing, math, science and social studies, and will be significantly aligned with Common Core State Standards.
 Click here to learn more about the HiSET created by the state’s Division of Adult Education.